-As federal health reform legislation has stalled, health policy attention turns to the states, which have many tools to reform their health care systems.
+In the absence of federal legislation, states are actively seeking tools to reform their health care systems.
 While 1115 waivers rightly get a lot of attention, because of their ability to reshape state Medicaid programs, the Affordable Care Act’s Section 1332 waivers continue to be a promising avenue for states to stabilize their health insurance marketplace.
 SHVS is tracking state activity and has many resources, including a template, for states interested in pursuing a Section 1332 waiver.

-Announcing a Policy Academy for States
+A Policy Academy for States